aws-amplify/docs/docs/cli/graphql-transformer/resolvers.md

 ## Custom Resolvers

 You can add custom `Query`, `Mutation` and `Subscription` when the generated ones do not cover your use case.
+1. Add the required `Query`, `Mutation` or `Subscription` type to your schema.
+2. Create resolvers for newly created `Query`, `Mutation` or `Subscription` by creating request and response template in `<project-root>/amplify/backend/api/<api-name>/resolvers` folder.
+Graphql Transformer follows `<TypeName>.<FieldName>.<req/res>.vlt` as convention to name the resolvers.
+So if you're adding a custom query name `myCustomQuery` the resolvers would be name `Query.myCustomQuery.req.vtl` and `Query.myCustomQuery.res.vtl`.
-To do this, first add the required `Query`, `Mutation` or `Subscription` type to your schema.
-Then, add resolvers for the newly added fields by creating a custom stack inside `<project-root>/amplify/backend/api/<api-name>/stacks` directory of your API.
+3. Add resolvers resource by creating a custom stack inside `<project-root>/amplify/backend/api/<api-name>/stacks` directory of your API.

 To add the custom fields, add the following to your schema: